MiaTothova/santos-body-repairs/README.md

 ### Adicional Testing

-I continuasly used dev tools to inspect my website and check if its responsive it in diferent sizes.
-Everything looked perfect untill after deployment.
-When viewing in 320px small mobile devices in dev tools
+I continuously used dev tools to inspect my website and check if it's responsive in different sizes.
+Everything looked perfect until after deployment.
+When viewing 320px small mobile devices in dev tools, there would be a red area on the right-hand side appearing.
+At first, it was due to a margin that was applied to the contact form.
+After fixing the margin, everything seemed to align right, but occasionally the red line re-appears.
+I am not sure f this issue is due to dev tools not being so reliable or due to some other issue I was unable to identify.
+In medium and large mobile devices this issue does not appear.

 ## Validation
+After many changes to the code, it finally passed the validation stage.

 ![html validation]( https://github.com/MiaTothova/santos-body-repairs/blob/master/readme-images/html-validation.png)